 All in the regulated sector must comply with onerous duties imposed by the Proceeds of Crime Act, the Terrorism Act and the Money Laundering Regulations (the “Anti Money Laundering Legislation”), which are intended to inhibit the activities of terrorists and other criminals by denying them access to technical expertise.
 If we fail to perform these duties, we risk imprisonment.

-Before we accept your instructions, we may need to obtain ‘satisfactory evidence’ to verify your identity.
+Before we accept your instructions, this includes a one off instruction for a company formation, we may need to obtain ‘satisfactory evidence’ to verify your identity.
 In certain circumstances, we may need to obtain evidence confirming the identities of third parties, the source of any funds or other property, the purpose of any instructions or any other matter.
 If you a regulated firm we will require details of your supervisory arrangements.
 We may also need to obtain such evidence after we have begun to act on your instructions.
 We may use electronic verification methods for this purpose.
 Failure to be verified may lead us to cease our relationship and not carry out transactions on your behalf.

 For UK customers we normally verify the identities required by electronic means, where this is not possible or the owners and beneficial owners reside outside of the UK we would require certification of identity and address, for example passport and a bank statement.
 This can be done through a recognised notary or we may ask for high definition scans of the documents .